 HOW DOES IT WORK?

-When you are getting your haircut your barber will talk to you about your prostate.
+When you are getting your haircut your barber will talk to you about health prevention.
 He will

 tell you about the dangers of prostate cancer, screening methods and how to maintain

 a healthy prostate.
 You will be encouraged to get screened for prostate cancer by getting

 screened at your local clinic or doctor's office.
 Once you get screened you return to

 your barber shop with a signed voucher granting you one free haircut!
 Thanks to funding from The Office of Minority and Multicultural Health we can reimburse barbers.